eyee19/tsa_claims/README.md

 - Removed any row with status set to "canceled" or "pending response from claimant", as these two categories are not relevant
 - Split data into training and validation set
 - Performed initial random forest on training set, OOB estimate of 42%
+- Tested a range of ntree (100, 200, 300, 400, 500)
+- Performed random forest on validation set

 To-do:

-- Test number of trees in a certain range to try and get a lower error rate
-- Predict on the validation set
-- Graph
+- Visualizations